First-Year Student FAQ

 When do I have to declare a major?

-Students have until the end of their sophomore year to declare their major, unless they plan to participate in a Study Away program, in which case they must declare by first semester of sophomore year.
+Students have until the end of their sophomore year to declare their major, unless they plan to participate in a Study Away program, in which case they must declare during the first semester of sophomore year.

 Is Vassar a good place to start a medical career?
 What about preparation for law school?